litzenberger/seneca-wflow/README.md

 Business Process Model

 ###
-A seneca workflow plugin to help orgainze the business process you care about.
+A seneca workflow plugin to help design the set of microservices to meet the business need.

 # Sequence Pattern